Crime in California: Legal procedure

 As one of the fifty states of the United States, California follows common law criminal procedure.
 The principal source of law for California criminal procedure is the California Penal Code, Part 2, "Of Criminal Procedure."

 Every year in California, approximately 150 thousand violent crimes and 1 million property crimes are committed.
 With a population of about 40 million people, approximately 1.2 million arrests are made every year in California.
 The California superior courts hear about 270,000 felony cases, 900,000 misdemeanor cases, and 5 million infraction cases every year.
 There are currently 130,000 people in state prisons and 70,000 people in county jails.
 Of these, there are 746 people who have been sentenced to death.

 Policing

-In 2008, California had 509 state and local law enforcement agencies.
-Those agencies employed a total of 126,538 staff.
-Of the total staff, 79,431 were sworn officers (defined as those with general arrest powers).
+In 2018, California had 531 state and local law enforcement agencies.
+Those agencies employed a total of 130,451 staff.
+Of the total staff, 79,038 were sworn officers (defined as those with general arrest powers).

 Police ratio

-In 2008, California had 217 police officers per 100,000 residents.
+In 2018, California had 200 police officers per 100,000 residents.

 Capital punishment laws

-The death penalty (also known as capital punishment) is applied in California.
-Governor Gavin Newsom suspended the use of the death penalty in March 2019.
+The death penalty (also known as capital punishment) is still legal in California, although Governor Gavin Newsom issued a moratorium on the use on March 13, 2019.
+The last execution was issued for Clarence Ray Allen on January 17, 2006, through lethal injection.